episode6/mockspresso/docs/GETTING_STARTED.md

 **Reference the [`Mockspresso.Builder` java docs](javadocs/mockspresso-api/mockspresso-api/com.episode6.hackit.mockspresso/-mockspresso/-builder/index.html) for a complete list of builder methods.**

 ### Special Object Makers
 Mockspresso special object makers allow us to customize the creation/mocking of objects based on their type and qualifier.
 They are also able to pull from mockspresso's dependency graph in order to map from one type/dependency to another.
-For example, the built-in [`automaticProviders()` plugin](javadocs/mockspresso-basic-plugins/mockspresso-basic-plugins/com.episode6.hackit.mockspresso.basic.plugin/com.episode6.hackit.mockspresso.-mockspresso.-builder/automatic-providers.html) leverages a special object maker to generate `javax.inject.Provider<T>`s that automatically map to a dependency of `T`. i.e.
+For example, the built-in [`automaticProviders()` plugin](javadocs/mockspresso-basic-plugins/mockspresso-basic-plugins/com.episode6.hackit.mockspresso.basic.plugin/com.episode6.hackit.mockspresso.-mockspresso.-builder/automatic-providers.html) leverages a special object maker to generate `javax.inject.Provider<T>`s that automatically map to a dependency of `T`.

+Example...
 ```kotlin
 class ClassUnderTest @Inject constructor(
   private val stringProvider: javax.inject.Provider<String>